Rivers and Seas Watch

 Our tidal models have been created using several data sets including the location of the outfall, the duration of the release, tidal and weather conditions and the position of the moon and the sun.
 All this can change how the release behaves once it enters the water.

-We have 2000 different scenarios that our automated systems cross-reference, finding the closest match to the real-life release.
+We have 5000 different models that our automated systems cross-reference, finding the closest match to the real-life release.
 These have been robustly checked against survey data such as tidal levels, current speed and direction, and dye tracing, ensuring that the model is performing as close to a real storm overflow release as possible.

 Beachbuoy Independent Review